 Mount Holly borders Westampton Township, Eastampton Township, Lumberton Township, and Hainesport Township.
 The area is commonly referred to as Rancocas Valley noting these five townships which abut the Rancocas Creek.

 Mount Holly Township operates under the Faulkner Act (Council-Manager) form of municipal government.
-The Township operates as a non-partisan body of government with municipal elections held in May.
+The Township operates as a partisan body of government with municipal elections held in November.